OthermageRED/Project2Paradigm2/devlog.md

 First attempt at FindExit.
 Takes a list of actions, and performs them.
 Idea is for Prolog to figure out what the actions are.
 Just grinds forever.

+12/07/2025 11:17AM

+find_exit now searches for the exit by searching for nearest neighbors and using recursion.
+We start at the start cell.
+Then visit all neighbors that are valid but keep track of where we have been (stored in the Visited list).